 The first value offer is education-based marketing.
 You research the market and develop some materials that will improve their standing, sales, or prospects.
 You then package that material into an e-book, report, video, or other media.
-This can be really effective, and I was best introduced to the idea in Chet Holmes ‘ The Ultimate Sales Machine.
+This can be effective, and I was best introduced to the idea in Chet Holmes ‘ The Ultimate Sales Machine.

 I’ve also seen this used at Star Furniture.
 I went by one Christmas look at what my options were in leather couches, and I was treated to a tour of the leather types and qualities as well as the materials and construction types for all tiers of furniture.
-After the information, I felt much more able to make a purchasing decision and I felt that my sales rep was invested with me in that process.
+After the information, I felt much more able to make a purchasing decision, and I felt that my sales rep was invested in me in that process.

 The next value offer is a play on marketing and lead generation.
 If you are familiar with my writings on cold calling, you will recognize this pitch, but I hope to add some additional perspective here.